JoshuaLight/goblins/README.md

-# power-law-playground
+# goblins

-_Simple simulation in Rust that produces a power law distribution._
+_A model of goblins economy that produces a power law distribution.
+In Rust._

 ## Overview